Dad (TV series): Cancellation

 During the second series, writer Andrew Marshall was convinced the show would go to a third series.
 Kevin McNally also believed they'd be doing the show for quite a while.
-However, after 13 episodes, and despite going from strength to strength, 'Dad' ended with a 1999 Christmas special.
+However, after 13 episodes, and despite going from strength to strength, Dad ended with a 1999 Christmas special.
 McNally commented that the show got 'somehow lost', and its cancellation was to do with a regime change at the BBC.
-George Cole believed the shows cancellation was down to focus groups that began to decide what TV shows should be axed.
+George Cole believed the show's cancellation was down to focus groups that began to decide what TV shows should be axed.

 Home release

 Both series one and two are available on DVD in Australia; they were released by 'Madman'.
 Both DVDs come with special features, one of which is an audio commentary from George Cole and Kevin McNally who discuss the show; it hasn't been released in the United States or UK, and it also isn't repeated on TV in these two countries.

+The show is streamed via tubi.